-Like olive oil, you’ll probably find various kinds of coconut oil at your health food store.
-But since you’re targeting the healthiest type because you wish to gain the most health benefits from, then choose organic virgin coconut oil.
+You’ll probably find it a challenge to choose the healthiest coconut oil from the various kinds on the market.
+But since you’re targeting the best so you can gain the most health benefits from, then choose organic virgin coconut oil.

-It provides the greatest health benefits for it is extracted in a way that involves low temperature to help preserve as much beneficial properties as possible, and also without the use of chemicals.
+It provides the greatest health benefits for it is extracted in a way that involves low temperature and without the use of chemicals.
+Low-temp processing helps to preserve as much beneficial properties as possible.

 However, there are so many different brands of organic virgin coconut oil out there.
 Which one should you choose then?

-You may have to perform trial and error, but at least with some guidelines I’m offering over here based on my years of experience so you get to find the healthiest coconut oil you need for good health quicker without having to spend as much time and money as I did before.
+You may have to perform trial and error to find the best organic virgin coconut oil at some points.
+But at least with some guidelines here based on my years of experience.
+This enables you to choose the healthiest coconut oil you need for good health quicker without having to spend as much time and money as I did before.

 1. Glass Jar

-You want the healthiest coconut oil, right?
-Then concentrate on those brands that store coconut oil in glass jar since glass does not react to the slightly acidic (pH 5) oil.
+To help you find the healthiest organic virgin coconut oil, concentrate on brands that store coconut oil in glass jar.
+Glass container does not react to the slightly acidic (pH 5) oil.

 If you get the plastic jar, there’s a chance that toxic chemicals may leach into the oil.
 And that will do more harm than good.